turingschool-examples/challenges/wizarding_bank.markdown

 ````
 chase.open_account(person1)

-An account has been opened for John with JP Morgan Chase.
+An account has been opened for Minerva with JP Morgan Chase.

 ````
 * Banks should be able to accept deposits by passing in a person and deposit amount to the deposit method.